leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

 You can find ungrouped vertices as follows:

 - Press :kbd:`Alt-A` to deselect all vertices.
-- In the header of the 3D Viewport, navigate to :menuselection:`Select --> Select All by Trait --> Ungrouped Verts`.
+- In the header of the 3D Viewport, navigate to :menuselection:`Select --> Select All by Trait --> Ungrouped Vertices`.